RobTillaart/I2CKeyPad/README.md

 Note: a keyMap char array may be longer than 18 characters, but only the first 18 are used.
 The length is **NOT** checked upon loading.

-Note: The 5x3, 6x2 and the 8x1 modi also uses a keymap of length 18.
+Note: The 5x3, 6x2 and the 8x1 modi also uses a key map of length 18.

+### Debouncing threshold

+**Experimental** since version 0.4.1, the library implements a debounce threshold.
+If a key bounces, it can trigger multiple interrupts, while the purpose is to act like only one keypress.
+The debounce threshold prevents reading a key too fast.
+The default value of the threshold is zero to be backwards compatible.
+The value is set in microseconds, with a maximum of 65535 ~65 milliseconds, which is about 16 keys per second.

+  //  value in microseconds, max 65535 us
+- **void setDebounceThreshold(uint16_t value = 0)** set the threshold,
+default to zero to reset its value.
+- **uint16_t getDebounceThreshold()** return the set threshold.

+If a debounce threshold is set, and **getKey()** is called too fast, it will return **I2C_KEYPAD_THRESHOLD**.

 ### Basic working